 If you are facing post-deployment performance issues at scale, that may indicate that your environment does not "pre-warm" enough containers in advance.
 Therefore, some requests incur a penalty of a few seconds while AWS loads a serverless container to process the request.

 To mitigate this issue - commonly known as "cold-starts" - Vapor allows you to define a

 warm (opens new window) configuration value for an environment in your

 warm value represents how many serverless containers Vapor will "pre-warm" so they can be ready to serve requests.

 Serverless databases are auto-scaling databases that do not have a fixed amount of RAM or disk space.
 Yet, the "auto-scaling" mechanism offered by AWS can have cold start times of up to a few seconds every time your environment needs more database resources.

 To mitigate this issue, consider using "fixed-size" databases where resources are prepared in advance.
-You may create "fixed-size" databases using the Vapor UI or using the
+You may create "fixed-size" databases (opens new window) using the Vapor UI or using the

 database CLI command.